susanaviruglio/queens-coffee/README.md

 <img src=/assets/images/secondesign.png>

 In this section the user is able to see how to play the game by looking at the two matching images.
-I added the little crown on top of the coffee which it shows reference to the project's name.
+I added a little crown on top of the coffee which shows a reference to the project's name.

 #### Footer